|

 scheduling without the need to form a flow shop.
 Moreover implementation is a matter of

 weeks.
-Note
+Note that both

-that both just-in-time/kanban and drum-buffer-rope are dynamic,
+just-in-time/kanban and drum-buffer-rope are dynamic, constraint-based,

-constraint-based, synchronous management systems.
-We can overcome the limitations of MRPII
+synchronous management systems.
+We can

-and its focus on detail complexity, only by implementing one of these two
+overcome the limitations of MRPII and its focus on detail complexity, only by

-systems which address dynamic complexity.
-But why
+implementing one of these two systems which address dynamic complexity.
+But why then

-then choose drum-buffer-rope?
-Because,
+choose drum-buffer-rope?
+Because, if

-gaining more throughput.
-World
+throughput.
+World class

-class manufacturing might best be considered as an American reaction to the
+manufacturing might best be considered as an American reaction to the

 Japanese exportation of just-in-time to that continent.
 It was developed and championed by Richard